How to overcome a poor appetite

 Fluids

 - Try to drink at least eight cups of fluid a day.
 Water, milk, juice, hot drinks, soup, custard, jelly and ice blocks all count as fluids.
-See Are you drinking enough?
+See How to get enough to drink.

-- Avoid drinking too many cups of low-calorie fluids like tea, coffee, and water.
+- Avoid drinking too many cups of low-calorie fluids like tea, black coffee and water.
 They will fill you up but provide no calories (energy) or nutritional value.

 - Drink between meals rather than just before or with meals.

-- If you really don't feel like eating, replace a meal or snack with a high-energy drink.
+- If you really do not feel like eating, replace a meal or snack with a high-energy drink.

 High-energy drinks